-SWTX VN Program reserves the right to request withdrawal of any student whose health, attendance, conduct, personal qualities, or scholastic records indicate that it would be inadvisable for the student to continue their studies.
+SWTX ADN Program reserves the right to request withdrawal of any student whose health, attendance, conduct, personal qualities, or scholastic records indicate that it would be inadvisable for the student to continue their studies.

-- A student considering withdrawal from a nursing course(s) should submit their request in writing, make an appointment with their course Faculty of Record, Nursing Director, and Academic Advisor. - All reasonable efforts must be made to complete the course as designated, since withdrawal from a course will mean that the student must wait a year to reapply to the program or seek admission to another nursing program. - The student must complete the Exit Interview Form with the nursing program, which will be placed in their file. - The student must also complete an Exit Questionnaire at the Registrar's Office. - Students who do not follow this procedure will receive an F in all courses registered for that semester.
+- A student considering withdrawal from a nursing course(s) should submit their request in writing, make an appointment with their course Faculty of Record, Nursing Director, and Academic Advisor. - All reasonable efforts must be made to complete the course as designated, since withdrawal from a course will mean that the student must wait a year to reapply to the program or seek admission to another nursing program. - The student must complete the Exit Interview Form with the nursing program, which will be placed in their file. - Students wishing to withdraw from the college must also complete an Exit Questionnaire at the Registrar's Office. - Students who do not follow this procedure will receive an F in all courses registered for that semester.